 Foster Dickson is a life-long Alabamian who grew up in Montgomery in the 1970s, ’80s, and ’90s.
 Like many Generation-Xers in the Deep South, Foster has experienced the changes to this region firsthand and felt the effects personally.
-Having been born during the post-Civil Rights era and raised during the Reagan-era swing from the Democratic “Solid South” to the “ruby red” Republicanism of today, Generation X has seen historic alterations to the fabric of Deep Southern culture and is now making our own alterations to this much-fabled landscape.
+Having been born during the post-Civil Rights era and raised during the swing from the “Solid South” to the “ruby red,” Generation X has seen historic alterations to the fabric of Deep Southern culture and is now making our own alterations to this much-fabled landscape.